What is The DAISY Award?

 To learn more about the program and its growing list of partners, visit www.daisyfoundation.org.

 The DAISY Foundation was established in 1999 by the family of J. Patrick Barnes, who died of complications of the auto-immune disease Idiopathic Thrombocytopenia Purpura (ITP) at the age of 33.

 During Pat’s eight-week hospitalization, his family was amazed by the care and compassion his nurses provided to Pat and everyone in his family.
 So one of the goals they set in creating a Foundation in Pat’s memory was to recognize extraordinary nurses everywhere who make an enormous difference in the lives of so many people through the super-human work they do every day.

 How can I nominate a nurse for the DAISY award?

-You can nominate a nurse online, using our electronic form, or you can fill out a paper form at one of the DAISY displays available throughout the hospital.
+You can nominate a nurse online here, or you can fill out a paper form at one of the DAISY displays available throughout the hospital.

 Nominating a nurse for the DAISY Award is simple.
 First, keep in mind that DAISY Award honorees are chosen based on several factors, the most important being their impact on a patient and patient family, as clearly demonstrated in the stories submitted by people like you.
 Read the story of our first KVH DAISY honoree.